plops/cl-cpp-generator2/example/154_stm32/article.md

 - timers may run faster than ABP clock but DAC captures trigger only at its ABP clock, i.e. even with a good timer the DAC output will jitter

+- change clock to hit the desired frequency exactly

+- if using an external opamp, connect the output to adc for offset calibration

+- output gain calibration must occur every time temperature changes more than 10degC